grafana/writers-toolkit/docs/sources/write/tooling-and-workflows/index.md

 The response from GitHub includes a link used to open a pull request for your remote branch.
 Click the link to open GitHub, then click the green button on the upper left of the screen to open the pull request for reviewers.
-Here, you can also edit the title and further detail in the larger text box as well as add reviewers by clicking the Settings icon and entering reviewer GitHub usernames.
+Here, you can also edit the title and further detail in the larger text box as well as add reviewers by clicking the **settings** icon and entering reviewer GitHub usernames.

 ### Force push changes

 If you rewrite local history, or your local branch diverges from the one in the remote for other reasons, you might need to force the remote to accept your changes.

-In such cases, prefer `--force-with-lease` over `--force`, which overwrites the branch in the remote only if you have a tracking branch that's up to date.
+In such cases, prefer `--force-with-lease` over `--force`, which overwrites the branch in the remote only if your local branch is up to date.
 That way, you won't accidentally overwrite commits pushed by others that you didn't know about.
 For more information, refer to the documentation of the option in `man git-push`.

 ### Merge changes from the main branch

-Because Git and GitHub are naturally collaborative, others are also making and merging pull requests at the same time as you.
+Git and GitHub allow many authors to make and merge pull requests at the same time as you.
-From the point where you created your branch and when you're ready to merge the pull request, the main branch might have changed in significant ways, or even developed a conflict with your branch.
+From the point where you created your branch and when you're ready to merge the pull request, the default branch might have changed in significant ways, or even developed a conflict with your branch.

-If the changes don't conflict, you can use Git to incorporate the changes made to the main branch with yours without making any additional changes.
+If the changes don't conflict, you can use Git to incorporate the changes made to the default branch with yours without making any additional changes.

 First, fetch changes to all branches and remotes: